Karnith/GAOWL/README.md

 Currently this app works with databases, but not with sails-disk due to a bug in the adapter More on this can be found [here](https://github.com/balderdashy/sails-disk/issues/21)

+account creation issue for second account, auth not generated...